Factsheet for Carers

 01595 694696 [email protected]

 - CEA Card - is a national card scheme developed for UK cinemas by the UK Cinema Association (UKCA).
 It is one of the ways for participating cinemas to ensure they make reasonable adjustments for disabled guests when they go to the cinema; in particular it ensures a complimentary ticket for someone to go with them.
-This cared for person must be aged over 8.
+The cared for person must be aged over 8 years.
 For info on how to apply use this link.

 - Care at home – a service provided by Shetland Islands Council.
 They will assess the needs of the person you care for and if they meet the eligibility criteria you could be offered a worker who will come out to your house to assist the person that you care for.
 This service can be free.
 Contact Duty Social Work

-- Carer Support Plan – as a carer if may be useful to have a carer support plan for yourself to see how you can be supported in your caring role.
+- Carer Support Plan – as a carer, it may be useful to have a carer support plan for yourself to see how you can be supported in your caring role.
 (This used to be called Carer's Assessment.)
 01595 743980.

 - Carer Support Groups – an opportunity to come and talk about your caring issues and share your knowledge, experiences and feelings with other carers.

 - Carers Allowance – This is a long term, earnings replacement benefit.
 It is paid weekly to people who are caring for someone who is in receipt of a qualifying benefit – you can speak to Citizen’s Advice to find out if you would be eligible for this benefit.